ISHMAEL REED’S

 Doing it makes no sense.
 None.
 At all.

-And yet, here we are.
+And so, here we are.
 Doing a play, and not ONLY a play, but a play that was written IN RESPONSE TO ANOTHER PLAY.
-That’s so…odd.
+It’s so…odd.

 It’s also odd thinking of myself as this show’s “producer” when, in truth, it was a trajectory of events and a happenstance of incredible fortune/folx, mostly outside of my control, that ultimately led us here.
 Perhaps it can best be illustrated in a (truncated) timeline: